-SCOPE OF INTERNAL AUDIT1
+SCOPE OF INTERNAL AUDIT

 - 5. Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
-It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes2. - 6.
-The principal objective of internal auditing is to assist the Board of Directors ("the Board"), via the Audit Committee, in the effective discharge of their responsibilities as follows: - To ensure that internal controls, governance and risk management systems are reviewed, improved and optimised in response to the environment within which the SFI operates;
+It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes. - 6.
+The principal objective of internal auditing is to assist the Board of Directors ("the Board"), via the Audit Committee, in the effective discharge of their responsibilities as follows:

-1 Internal audit's scope should be unrestricted.
+&lt;sup>1 Internal audit's scope should be unrestricted.
 There should be no aspect of the organization which internal audit should be restricted from examining as it delivers on its mandate.

-2 According to the Definition of Internal Auditing in The Institute of Internal Auditor's International Professional Practices Framework.
+&lt;sup>2 According to the Definition of Internal Auditing in The Institute of Internal Auditor's International Professional Practices Framework.